-I am listed as my mother's agent on her durable power of attorney for health care decisions.
+I am listed as my mother's agent on her durable power of attorney for health care.
 Do I have the right to get her medical records?

 Yes.
-If you are appointed as your mother's agent on her durable power of attorney form, you generally have the right to get and correct her medical records that are relevant to making health care decisions on her behalf.
+If you are your mother's health care agent you usually have the right to get and correct her medical records that are relevant to making health care decisions on her behalf.
+However, your mother can limit your access by stating on her durable power of attorney form that she does not want you to have that power.
 You have the right of access only while the power of attorney is actually in effect.

-Maria's mother signed a durable power of attorney form that gives Maria the power to make health care decisions if her mother is unable to make such decisions. mother was in a bad accident and is not able to make decisions about her health care.
+Maria's mother signed a health care power of attorney form that gives Maria the power to make health care decisions if her mother is unable to make such decisions.
+The form gives Maria the right to review her mother's medical records as necessary for treatment.
+Maria's mother was in a bad accident and is not able to make decisions about her health care.
 Maria now has the right to make health care decisions on her mother's behalf.
 She also has the right to get her mother's medical records.
 For example, Maria has the right to see the records about her mother's current medical condition and treatment.

-Maria is curious about the time her mother had a Maria wants to look at these old medical records.
+Maria is curious about the time her mother had a miscarriage.
+Maria wants to look at these old medical records.
 Maria does not have the right to get and amend these old medical records because the records have nothing to do with her mother's current condition or treatment.